-1 internet website of the [publisher]: 2 (1) notice of each proposed rule adoption, amendment or repeal; 3 (2) the summary of regulatory analysis of each proposed rule; 4 (3) each adopted rule, rule amendment or rule repeal; 5 (4) each guidance document; 6 (5) each notice; and 7 (6) each order in a disputed case.
-8 [(7) any other notice or matter that an agency is required to publish under this 9 act.]
-10 (b) No fee shall be charged for public access to the [publisher]'s Internet website.
-11 (c) No information concerning a person who accesses the information identified in 12 subsection (a) of this section may be used or released for any purpose.]
+Internet website of the [publisher]:

+- (1) notice of each proposed rule adoption, amendment or repeal; - (2) the summary of regulatory analysis of each proposed rule; - (3) each adopted rule, rule amendment or rule repeal; - (4) each guidance document; - (5) each notice; and - (6) each order in a disputed case. - [(7) any other notice or matter that an agency is required to publish under this act.] - (b) No fee shall be charged for public access to the [publisher]'s Internet website. - (c) No information concerning a person who accesses the information identified in subsection (a) of this section may be used or released for any purpose.]

-1 [ARTICLE 9] 2 3 SECTION 901.
+SECTION 901.
 EFFECTIVE DATE.
-This [act] takes effect on [date] and governs all 4 agency proceedings, and all proceedings for judicial review or civil enforcement of agency 5 action, commenced after that date.
-The [act] does not govern adjudications for which notice was given prior to that date under Section 403 and all rulemaking proceedings for which notice was

-7 given or a petition filed before that date.
+This [act] takes effect on [date] and governs all agency proceedings, and all proceedings for judicial review or civil enforcement of agency action, commenced after that date.
+This [act] also governs agency proceedings conducted on a remand from a court or another agency after the effective date of the [act].
+The [act] does not govern adjudications for which notice was given prior to that date under Section 403 and all rulemaking proceedings for which notice was given or a petition filed before that date.